Updated: Jan 14

 On the plus side, shooting on video cost less than celluloid, and tape was reusable.
 Also, it eliminated the turnaround time needed with film, because nothing needed to be sent out for processing.
 The perfect storm of faster and cheaper meant that a metric ton of shot-on-video (SOV) movies were churned out in the '80s.
 Anyone with a camcorder, a few bucks and some friends could make a movie.
 Mark and John Polonia were pioneers in the SOV landscape, and Mark continues to innovate in low-budget filmmaking since John's passing in 2008.
 Mark is a good friend of mine, and granted me a Retro Injection interview, which true cinephiles should check out.

 Channel 13 is a long-lost, SOV horror anthology from Mark and John Polonia.
-The Polonia Brothers have churned out a cannon of over forty films since the '80s.
+The Polonia Brothers have churned out a cannon of over seventy films since the '80s.
 Production of Channel 13 began in 1986 when the brothers were finishing high school, and the footage was almost lost to the ages.
 In 2015, Mark unearthed the raw tapes during a basement cleanup.
 He had completely forgotten about the long-shelved effort.
 Sitting down with the decaying elements, Mark unleashed his editing wizardry to construct a vision of what he would have released decades prior.
 I was thrilled to contribute to the completion of Channel 13, by appearing in wraparound segments featuring my house and home arcade.
 Sub Rosa Cinema released Channel 13 in 2019.

 Weighing in at an hour and appropriately thirteen minutes, Channel 13 contains three short stories, presented in a format similar to the George A. Romero and Stephen King collaboration Creepshow.
 When an unnamed character played by yours truly attempts to channel surf, he finds that only Channel 13 is broadcasting.
 Its programming?
 A monk-hooded monster who introduces three sinister stories: